edgarpf/aws-csaa-tips/README.md

 - SQS helps to facilitate horizontal scaling of encoding tasks.

 - The maximum message retention in SQS is 14 days.

+- It is a durable key-based object store service

+- Only FIFO queues can preserve the order of messages and not standard queues.

+## SWF

+- SWF decision task tells the decider the state of the workflow execution.

 ## Cloud Front